 fans show their affection for kobe (philip cheung/the new york times)

 hugo flores, a resident of anaheim, california (suburban l.a.) remembers that in conversations with friends after pickup games (informal basketball) his friends talked about how bryant reminded them of their immigrant parents…

 they had multiple jobs and worked like crazy, but they never made excuses. that was kobe. he’d play with broken fingers and torn ligaments, and would never say a thing. he set that example, and so we had to do the same. we see that mentality in our culture–eres el más chingón [you’re the biggest badass]. that was kobe every night, every day.

 remind is used when an external object, event or idea makes u remember. like crazy means with a lot of energy. he’d is a contraction for he would. would is frequently used to indicate activities in the past that don’t happen anymore, similar to used to. broken is the irregular past participle of break and an adjective that means fractured in this example. torn is the irregular past participle of tear and an adjective that means damaged when it refers to ligaments. set an example means establish a behavior that should be imitated. badass means really tough or impressive. it is half of the name of rapper joey bada$$

 arellano explains that l.a. latinos were ready for kobe when he arrived to the lakers in 1996.

 two years earlier, the lakers had become the first nba team to broadcast games in spanish. the superstars for previous generations of latinos — fernando valenzuela in baseball, julio cesar chavez in boxing–were past their prime.

-broadcast means transmit on tv or radio. had become is another example of past perfect. it references two points in the past: 1996 when kobe arrived to l.a. and two years earlier when the lakers started to broadcast games in spanish. in their prime means at the best moment of their careers.
+broadcast means transmit on tv or radio. had become is another example of past perfect. it references two points in the past: 1996 when kobe arrived to l.a. and two years earlier when the lakers started to broadcast games in spanish. prime means at the best moment of a career.

 kobe in his prime